 This Policy describes how the Trust will comply and maintain compliance with the regulations.

-It will ensure that the Trust actively reduces the risk of Injury from the moving and handling of people and objects.
-Therefore, reducing the Incidence of Musculoskeletal disorders among staff working in clinical and non-clinical areas of the Trust.
+It will ensure that the Trust actively reduces the risk of injury from the moving and handling of people and objects.

 You can read the full policy by clicking here.

 “Moving & Handling Operations” means any transportation or support of a load by direct or indirect human effort.
 This includes lifting, lowering, pushing, pulling, holding, or moving a load by hand or bodily force.
 It also includes supporting a load in a static posture by the hands or any other part of the body, e.g. the shoulders.
 Moving & Handling is also the intentional dropping and the throwing of a load whether into a container or from one person to another.